 Secondary Research Language Requirement

-All MA students must demonstrate reading proficiency in another language, which is chosen in consultation with the student's advisor and associate dean.
+All MA students must demonstrate reading proficiency in another language by taking a language translation exam administered by the School of Arts & Humanities.
 Language instruction taken to meet the Secondary Research Language Requirement does not count toward the required 48 units.

 An MA Thesis is to be prepared in consultation with the student's advisor or advisory committee (advisor and second reader) and is normally 60-85 pages in length.
 Students may take a minimum of two units and a maximum of 10 units for thesis credit (REL 399, Thesis Research).